nobel-saputra/comparison-of-4-AI/README.md

 ## Process

 1. The same prompt was given to each AI model.
-2. The resulting HTML, CSS, and JavaScript code was evaluated.
+2. The resulting Tailwindcss & Javascript code was evaluated.
 3. The results were compared to observe differences in interpretation and code quality.

 ## Results